Zombos Says: Classic

 Glenor Glenda was upside down.
 Rather, her face was upside down.
 Or maybe I was upside down.
 I couldn't tell much through the foggy haze.
 Suddenly her face changed to Saw's Billy the Puppet's upside down face, leering at me with those cold, unblinking eyes.
-I closed my eyes wishing him to go away.
+I shut my eyes wishing him to go away.
 I mean her to go away.
 I mean I don’t know what I mean.

 "Good lord, now what?"
 I heard Zombos say.

 "He passed out!" she said.
 "I think he was watching Two Thousand Maniacs! when he fainted."